Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

-The snake was once common, but has been persecuted by humans.
-Like all snakes, however, it should be respected as it plays a vital part in the local ecosystem and controls rodent populations.
+The snake was once common, but has since been largely killed off by humans.
+Like all snakes, it should be respected, as it plays a vital part in the local ecosystem and controls rodent populations.

-This small snake can be found all over Florida apart from the Florida Keys.
-The longest dusky pigmy rattlesnake reported was 31 inches, but a typical adult is between 12 and 24 inches in length.
+This small snake can be found all over Florida, apart from the Florida Keys.
+The longest dusky pygmy rattlesnake ever reported was 31 inches, but a typical adult is between 12 and 24 inches in length.

-The dusky pigmy rattlesnake feeds mainly on frogs and mice and is commonly found in flatwoods, around lakes and ponds, freshwater marches and swamp.
+The dusky pygmy rattlesnake feeds mainly on frogs and mice, and is commonly found in flatwoods, around lakes and ponds, freshwater marches, and swamp.

 A typical adult is between 36 and 72 inches in length, but they can be as long as 96 inches.
 They are very heavy in snake terms, with one captured specimen weighing as much as 26 pounds.